cloudmesh-community/fa19-516-168/project/report.md

 deepak deopura fa19-516-168

 # Abstract
-•	AWS to/from Azure data transfer using APIs.
+-AWS to/from Azure data transfer using APIs.
-•	Extended version can be push data in SQL base warehouse (for example snowflake warehouse.
+-Extended version can be push data in SQL base warehouse (for example snowflake warehouse.
 It may be out of scope for now for this project purpose.

 # Objective
 Develop APIs to transfer data between AWS and Azure.